mashable/gaspar/README.md

       # Run stuff at 15 and 30 past the hour
     end

 Jobs are each run in their own individual thread, but you should keep your jobs as lightweight as possible, so best practices will generally mean firing off background workers.
+Jobs should never exceed 15 seconds runtime, as on process exit, Gaspar will delay for up to 15 seconds to allow currently-running jobs to terminate before they are abandoned.
+Additionally, jobs should be threadsafe.

     Gaspar.configure(:logger => Rails.logger) do
       every "10m",         :UpdateStuffWorker